Now be honest… Does your WordPress blog suck? No, really — be honest.

 So, if you want a WordPress blog that doesn’t suck, ask yourself these questions…

 - Have you researched your topic to find an angle no one else has tapped into and is your Blog niche something that you know well and are passionate about?

 - Are you willing to work at aggressively improving your writing skills, being active on social media and answering site email and comments for as many hours a day are necessary to reach your goals?

 - Do you understand that this is an ongoing learning process that never ends?
 Never.
 Ends.

-If you don’t answer the above questions with a resounding “YES!" your Blog will suck -- so get to work!
+If you don’t answer the above questions with a resounding “YES!” chances are your blog will suck — so get to work.
+Rant done.

 At your service,